Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Silicon Nitride] --> F[High-Temperature Strength

-While ceramics possess high strength and high hardness, brittleness (low toughness) is the major drawback.
-Microscopic defects (pores, cracks) become stress concentration points, causing catastrophic fracture (Griffith theory).
-Fracture toughness is less than 1/10 that of metals.
-Therefore, toughening technology is an important research topic.
+While ceramics have high strength and high hardness, their greatest drawback is brittleness (low toughness).
+Microscopic defects (pores, cracks) act as stress concentration points and trigger sudden fracture (Griffith theory).
+Fracture toughness is less than 1/10 that of metals, which is why toughening technology remains an important research topic.

-Implementation Method: Add Y₂O₃ (3-8 mol%) or MgO (9-15 mol%) to stabilize tetragonal phase at room temperature (PSZ: Partially Stabilized Zirconia)
+Implementation: Y₂O₃ (3-8 mol%) or MgO (9-15 mol%) is added to stabilize the tetragonal phase at room temperature (PSZ: Partially Stabilized Zirconia)

-This method involves incorporating high-strength fibers into a ceramic matrix:
+This technique combines high-strength fibers with a ceramic matrix:

 Applications: SiC/SiC composites (aircraft engine components), C/C composites (brake disks)

-The piezoelectric effect is a phenomenon where electrical polarization is generated by applied mechanical stress (direct piezoelectric effect), and conversely, mechanical strain is generated by an applied electric field (converse piezoelectric effect).
+The piezoelectric effect is a phenomenon in which electrical polarization is generated when mechanical stress is applied (the direct piezoelectric effect), and conversely, mechanical strain is generated when an electric field is applied (the converse piezoelectric effect).

 Characteristics of PZT (Lead Zirconate Titanate):